kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 4. Fill in the **Configuration** section for your log appender and click **Add**.
 See [Configure log appender](#configure-log-appender).

-## Creating file system log appender with Admin REST API

-It is also possible to create a file system log appender for your application by using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Logging/editLogAppender).
+Alternatively, you can use the [server REST API]({{root_url}}Programming-guide/Server-REST-APIs/#!/Logging/editLogAppender) to create or edit your Couchbase log appender.

-The following example illustrates how to create the file system log appender via Admin REST API.
+The following example illustrates how to create an instance of file system log appender using the server REST API.

-### Administration

-The following Admin REST API call example illustrates how to create a new file system log appender.

 ```bash
 curl -v -S -u devuser:devuser123 -X POST -H 'Content-Type: application/json' -d @fileSystemLogAppender.json "http://localhost:8080/kaaAdmin/rest/api/logAppender" | python -mjson.tool
 ```

-where file `fileSystemLogAppender.json` contains following data:
+where file `fileSystemLogAppender.json` contains the following data.

 ```json
 {